kidoz/astharbor/docs/architecture.md

 - **`compare` command** — minimal `clang++`/`g++` diagnostic counter as a first iteration; full cross-compiler diffing is still future work.

-Still outstanding: Tier 2 CFG-based rules (`use-after-move`, `uninitialized-local`, `double-free-local`) and any form of interprocedural or whole-program analysis.
+Still outstanding: any form of interprocedural or whole-program analysis.